-What are the key issues we need to think about?
+What are the key issues?

 Infrastructure is critical to the social and economic well-being of people and communities, including providing for their health and safety.
 Infrastructure networks enable a community to undertake its everyday activities and functions.
 Infrastructure generally encompasses physical services and facilities which enable society to function, such as the Three Waters network, transport, communications, energy generation and distribution networks, and any other network utilities.